 9. Padlock the Duomo

-As last of the things to do in Florence I mention the overlooking point from the delightful hill town of Fiesole.
-Founded by the Etruscans and once a rival to Florence, it became a favorite summer retreat for the likes of the Medici (and now the Prince of Wales).
+As the last of the things to do in Florence, I mention the overlooking point from Fiesole.
+This delightful hill town was founded by the Etruscans and once a rival to Florence, it became a favorite summer retreat for the likes of the Medici (and now the Prince of Wales).
 The nearby caves of Maiano were famous for the pietra fiesolana, favored by many a Medieval and Renaissance sculptor.